DEMOLITION DERBY

 If rules don’t say you can, then you can’t!

-Any American made full size cars are allowed except for, 03 and newer crown vics, Imperials, Hearse, Suicide Lincolns, Checkers, and Limousines.
+Any American made full size cars are allowed except for, Imperials, Hearse, Suicide Lincolns, Checkers, and Limousines.

 Body: